fossasia/meilix/README.md

 1. **`Master`** is the development branch.
 It should always built.

 2. **`Generator`** is a legacy branch we keep for reference for the time being.
+It chrooted a master branch ISO release and made changes as requested by the meilix-generator app and repackaged the customized ISO.

 3. No further branches should be created in the main repository.

 **Steps to create a pull request**

-1. Make a PR to `master` or any other feature branch only.
+1. Make a PR to `master` branch.
 2. Where the PR concerns visual elements it should have an image showing the effect.
-3. Your code should meet the best practices and guidelines.
+3. Comply with the best practices and guidelines.
 4. It must pass all CI tests and get positive reviews.

 After this, changes will be merged.